benbrumpton/launch-ukbb-gwas/README.md

 To save and exit press Esc and then type `:wq`

 WARNING: If you repeat jobs with the same phenotype name it will overwrite existing files.
-Please use unquie phenotype names, for example, pheno1, pheno2 pheno3 NOT pheno, pheno, pheno.
+Please use unique phenotype names, for example, pheno1, pheno2 pheno3 NOT pheno, pheno, pheno.

 ### Step 2 - check if the machine is free
 `bash cpumem.sh`